etrepum/etrepum.github.com/_posts/bob.pythonmac.org/2012-11-21-life-after-facebook.markdown

 is amazing.
 I'd highly recommend working at Facebook (if you plan to live near of one of their campuses: Menlo Park, Seattle, New York, London, &hellip;).
-I learned a tremendous amount about how a large organization can be run well, but favorite part of the whole experience was [Bryan's](https://twitter.com/bos31337 "Bryan O'Sullivan (@bos31337)") Haskell class.
+I learned a tremendous amount about how a large organization can be run well, but my favorite part of the whole experience was [Bryan's](https://twitter.com/bos31337 "Bryan O'Sullivan (@bos31337)") Haskell class.
 I'll have more to say about Haskell and why I think it's interesting later.
 I'm also really going to miss the great